GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 The following is a common workflow.
-Some version of this is already happening with current AI coding assistants, from plain chat interfaces like ChatGPT and Claude Sonnet to integrated tools like Github Copilot, and Cursor.
+Some version of this is already happening with current AI coding assistants, from plain chat interfaces like ChatGPT and Claude Sonnet to integrated tools like Github Copilot, Aider, and Cursor.
 1. We provide a description of the task.
 2. The AI returns code and explanation.
 3. Rounds of feedback/questions/revisions/sandbox testing as needed,